raspberrypilearning/naughty-and-nice/en/step_7.md

 ## Sorting tweets

-Now that you have a growing list of recent tweets, you need to categorise each tweet according to whether it has a positive sentiment (nice) or a negative sentiment (naughty).
+Now that you have a growing list of recent random tweets, you need to categorise each tweet according to whether it has a positive sentiment (nice) or a negative sentiment (naughty).
 You will do this by seeing which tweets contain positive emojis and which contain negative ones.

 Let's tackle the positive tweets first: you can use Python's `set` data structure again to see which tweets have positive emojis.
 If the `set` of a tweet contains the same characters as the `set` of positive emoji, then the tweet can be classified as positive.
-In set theory, this is called the **intersection**, and you can use the Python `&` operator to find this.
+In set theory, this is called the **intersection**, and you can use the Python `&` operator to find it.

 - Create a function called `sort_tweets` that takes the list of tweets as an argument.
 - Inside the function, use `set` to build a list of all tweets that contain a positive emoji.
 You could do this using another list comprehension, or just a loop if you prefer.
 If you're completely stumped, then have a look at the section below.